bdring/Grbl_Esp32/Grbl_Esp32/src/Spindles/H2ASpindle.md

 # P2A/P2B/P2C VFD protocol

-The manual can be quite confusing at times about how the RS485 protocol should be implemented.
-First off, wiring:
+The H2A/H2B/H2C user manual can be quite confusing at times about how the RS485 protocol should be implemented.

+First off, wiring.
 Use a MAX-485 and wire it like this:

 - GND = GND of Arduino
 - A = RS+485